NYXFLOWER/TIP/README.md

 ### Requirement

-TIP is trained and tested on GPU.
+TIP is trained and tested on **GPU**.
 Make sure the essential packages in `requirements_gpu.txt` has been installed in your environment properly.
 Use the following command to install all the required packages:

 ```shell
 $ pip install -r requirements_gpu.txt
 ```

-If you do want to run the code with CPU, install the packages in the `requirements_cpu.txt`.
-Then, comment/remove `@profile` before `train()` function in the python file you want to run.
+If you do want to run the code with **CPU**, install the packages in the `requirements_cpu.txt`.
+Then, comment or remove `@profile` before `train()` function in the python file you want to run.

 ```python
 ##################################################